matchmore/documentation/geomatching.md

 ```

 #### iBeacon
 Beacons are high-tech tools that repeatedly broadcast a single signal under the form of advertising packet.
 Other devices interact with beacons through bluetooth and receive an advertising packet which consist of different letters and numbers.
 With the information received through the packet, devices like smartphones know how close they are to a specific beacon.
 The main purpose behind beacons is to improve indoor location.
-When developers know how close they are to this specific location, thanks to beacons, they can do something useful with this information.
-Proximity detection with beacons is done via Bluetooth technology, as a result, the beacons are not geographically located with geographic coordinates.
+When developers know how close they are to this specific location, thanks to beacons, they can do something useful with this information. geomatching with beacons is done via Bluetooth technology, as a result, the beacons are not geographically located with geographic coordinates.

 ##### Example obtain a beacon device
 Beacon device works slightly different from Mobile and Pin.